vb100/github-action-to-ecr/README.md

 ### ⚙️ SetUp

-Step 1 - Install the requirements
+##Step 1 - Install the requirements
 pip install -r requirements.txt

-Step 2 - Run main.py file
+##Step 2 - Run app.py file
 python main.py

 To download your dataset
 https://data.mendeley.com/datasets/72ptz43s9v/1

-Git commands
+#Git commands

 If you are starting a project and you want to use git in your project

 git init

 Note: This is going to initalize git in your source code.

 OR

-You can clone exiting github repo
+#You can clone exiting github repo
 git clone <github_url>
 Note: Clone/ Downlaod github repo in your system

-Add your changes made in file to git stagging are
+#Add your changes made in file to git stagging are
 git add file_name
 Note: You can given file_name to add specific file or use "." to add everything to staging are

-Create commits
+#Create commits
 git commit -m "message"
 git push origin main
 Note: origin--> contains url to your github repo main--> is your branch name

-To push your changes forcefully.
+#To push your changes forcefully.
 git push origin main -f
 To pull changes from github repo